Beauty and blisters: The great shoe debate at RBC Heritage

 But Maegan and many other women around Heritage should take comfort in knowing that they are not alone.

-According to Ryer Baldridge, an employee at the Olukai sandals tent on Heritage Lawn, at least 10 women had ditched their uncomfortable footwear of choice and bought a pair of sandals in a plea of desperation by mid-Saturday.
+According to Ryer Baldridge, an employee at the Olukai sandals tent on Heritage Lawn, at least 10 women in a single day ditched their uncomfortable footwear of choice and bought a pair of sandals in a plea of desperation.

 “Twenty minutes after we opened, a woman pulls off her three-inch heels and bought a pair of sandals as quickly as possible,” Baldridge said.
 “She said she knew she couldn’t wear her heels all day, so she put them in her bag and walked away.”